Tech Brew Ride Home

 OpenAI is becoming a superapp.
 Does Amazon really want to try its hand at a smartphone again?
 Google is making further steps to obviate classic Google Search in that innovator’s dilemma way.
 And in the Longreads, why has AI gotten worse at writing.
 OpenAI Plans Launch of Desktop ‘Superapp’ to Refocus, Simplify User Experience (WSJ) White House releases AI policy blueprint for Congress (Politico) Exclusive: Amazon plans smartphone comeback more than a decade after Fire Phone flop (Reuters) Super

-- Intelligent reportThe AI Race Is Now A Land Grab For Dev And Design Work
+- Intelligent ReportThe AI Race Is Now A Land Grab For Dev And Design Work

 Published Mar 19, 2026